The Best Remote Desktop Managers

 For ticket escalations or training opportunities, sessions can be shared through a central repository that either allows or denies connections to specific machines.
 With simple role-based security, you can get as restrictive or as permissive as you’d like.

+Devolutions Remote Desktop Manager also heavily focuses on providing credential management as a core part of its product.
+Through a centralized vault usernames and passwords can be stored and organized for quick access with a one-click sign in.
 Password vaults can also be assigned to individual technicians or users.
 This helps encourage safe password practices and gives your technicians the freedom to store their personal logins under their own account.
 All password data stored in the vault is protected with AES 256 bit encryption.

 MSPs will find the full audit logs helpful when tracking their technicians’ logins and access.
-From a simple dashboard managers can view active remote sessions as well as view complete logs detailing connections made, commands executed, and other password related actions.
+From a simple dashboard managers can view active remote sessions as well as view complete logs detailing connections made, commands executed, and other password-related actions.

 Who is it recommended for?